This vegan cheese, onion and potato pie is a plant-based adaptation of the old school dinners British cheese, onion and potato pie.

 Prepare the pastry:

-- Add the wholemeal flour and plant-based margarine to a mixing bowl.With your finger tips rub in the margarine until the mix looks like crumbs.
+- Add the wholemeal flour and plant-based margarine to a mixing bowl.With your finger tips rub in the margarine until the mix looks like crumbs.225 grams wholemeal plain flour, 110 grams plant-based margarine

-- Mix in the herbs.Slowly add a tablespoon of water at a time until the dough begins to come together into a ball.If your pastry ball is too sticky just sprinkle in some more flour If its too dry and crumby add a little bit more water.
+- Mix in the herbs.Slowly add a tablespoon of water at a time until the dough begins to come together into a ball.If your pastry ball is too sticky just sprinkle in some more flour and if its too dry and crumby incorporate a little bit more water.1 tablespoon dried mixed herbs, 3 tablespoons water

 - Lightly knead until you have a smoothish ball of dough.
 Set aside in the refrigerator for at least 15 minutes.
 If the pastry is going into the fridge for longer then wrap in a clean tea towel or piece of greaseproof paper.